Comprehensive Exam Committee

 Comprehensive Exam - Proposal and Presentation

-The Comprehensive Exam consists of written and oral parts in both the major and minor fields.
+The Comprehensive Exam consists of written and oral parts (see oral comp exam instructions) in both the major and minor fields.
 This exam should be taken by the end of the 7th semester in the program.

 The written exam consists of a dissertation proposal that includes a written account of research and results to date as well as a plan for the remainder of the student’s research activity.
 The CS department supports work that improves the level of reproducibility in research.